Emergency Pet Care Resources in Lancaster County PA

 If your pet goes missing during an emergency or stressful event:

-• Lancaster County Animal Shelter: Report lost pets and check found pets
+- Lancaster County Animal Shelter: Report lost pets and check for found pets

-For situations that need care but aren't emergencies, contact your regular veterinarian.
-Many practices offer same-day sick appointments.
-If you're new to the area, read our guide on moving to Lancaster PA with pets for vet recommendations and how to establish care.
+For situations that need care but aren't emergencies, contact your regular vet.
+Many practices offer same day sick appointments.
+If you're new to the area, read our guide to moving to Lancaster PA with pets for vet recommendations.

-Need a reliable pet sitter who's prepared for emergencies?
-Contact Big Mike's Pet Sitting at (223) 221-1872.
-We keep emergency contacts on file, know pet first aid, and are authorized to seek emergency care for your pet if needed.
+Need a reliable pet sitter prepared for emergencies?
+Contact me at (223) 221 1872.
+I keep emergency contacts on file, know pet first aid, and am authorized to seek emergency care for your pet if needed.
 Serving Lancaster, Lititz, Elizabethtown, Mount Joy, and all of Lancaster County.

 Big Mike McGovern